 Trainings are offered in 6-hour blocks on two Saturdays each month, except December.
 They take place at convenient sites around the city.

-Each year, Literacy Works offers five or more supplemental trainings for tutors and professionals focusing on special topics or approaches to teaching ESL and ABE.
+Each year, Literacy Works offers five or more special topics trainings for tutors and professionals focusing on relevant themes or approaches to teaching ESL and ABE.
 Examples include:

 The fall Literacy Forum and the spring Literacy Roundtable bring together volunteer tutors and literacy professionals from across Chicago to share inspiration, resources, and solutions to common challenges.